Check Your Eligibility

 Lung Cancer

-Asbestos exposure significantly increases the risk of lung cancer, especially when combined with smoking, creating a synergistic effect that multiplies the danger.
-When asbestos fibers are inhaled, they penetrate deep into lung tissue where they cause chronic inflammation and DNA damage to healthy cells.
-This cellular damage accumulates over time, eventually leading to malignant tumor formation.
+Asbestos exposure significantly increases the risk of lung cancer, especially when combined with smoking.
+When asbestos fibers are inhaled, they cause chronic inflammation and DNA damage to healthy cells, eventually leading to malignant tumor formation.
 The combination of asbestos exposure and smoking increases lung cancer risk by 50-90 times compared to non-exposed individuals.
-Lung cancer from asbestos exposure can affect any part of the lungs and often presents with symptoms similar to other respiratory conditions, making early detection challenging.

 5-Year Survival Rate15-25%